nathanbrz/TrailBlazeWebApp/README.md

 - **Responsive Design**: Mobile-friendly interface.

 ## Getting Started
+Note: You can view a live demo of our app by visiting https://trailblaze-webapp.vercel.app/
 ### Prerequisites
 - **Node.js** (version 14.2.11 or higher)
 - **MongoDB** (Local or hosted database, e.g., MongoDB Atlas)